PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 15 -- The Need of a Sword -- 624

 Relan rounded the corner so fast that he lost his footing and slipped on the cobbles.
-With the a strength that came from long days of hard work on the farm, he caught himself on his palm and shoved the upper half of his body back on to balance.
+With the strength that came from long days of hard work on the farm, he caught himself on his palm and shoved the upper half of his body back on to balance.

 He saw two men in black running away with Sabriella, one holding her over his shoulder, the other glaring back at him and brandishing a wickedly curved knife.
 He was pretty sure *they* weren't priests of the infinitely kind and forgiving, Dar, the first Goddess of Mercy